-At Nuffield Health The Chesterfield Hospital in Bristol, our expert team of consultants can treat you quickly.
+At Nuffield Health Bristol Hospital, our expert team of consultants can treat you quickly.
 Your chosen hernia specialist will carry out your initial consultation, perform your hernia repair surgery and support your complete recovery.
-Read more…

 Why choose Nuffield Health Bristol Hospital for my hernia repair?

-Care at The Chesterfield is personal to every patient.
+Care at the Hospital is personal to every patient.
 Your chosen consultant will be with you throughout your treatment journey.
 If you need to stay overnight, you'll have your own en-suite bedroom.
 Our team of passionate nurses will provide 24-hour care and support.
 For peace of mind, everything is included in your treatment package, from your initial consultation through to any aftercare you need.

 What types of hernias can you repair?